oliveira131/AirPrintCups-Pi/README.md

 	![Add printer](imgs/3.png)
 - Select your print in the list
 	![List of printers](imgs/4.png)
 - Check the "Share this Printer" and click in Continue.
-You can modify printer informations, if you desire.
+You can modify printer information, if you desire.
 	![Print informations](imgs/5.png)
 - Now you have the select a correct driver to you printer.
 In most of cases this selection is automatic but you can modify or use a different PPD.
 	![Select driver/PPD](imgs/6.png)
 - After the driver selection, you go to General Options of print.
-Make sure that's all are ok and click on Set Default Options (you can modify )
+Make sure that's all are ok and click on Set Default Options (you can modify after to obtain better print results).
 	![Configure general options](imgs/7.png)
-- Conglaturations!
+- Congratulations!
 Your printer is ready to print on AirPrint support!!!
 	![List of instaled printers](imgs/8.png)